As an entrepreneur, you may have wondered how to start 2021 right and turn your donkey social media marketing into unicorn for your business.

 It has a large repository of templates, themes, and stock music for creating your own unique videos easily.

 You can just drag and drop whatever you want to put in the video, and Animoto will take care of the rest.

-Many of these tools have plenty of alternatives out there as well, so it’s good to explore your options throughout 2020.
+Many of these tools have plenty of alternatives out there as well, so it’s good to explore your options throughout this year.